day8/re-frame-10x/README.md

 # re-frame-trace

-`re-frame-trace` let's you look at the inner workings of a running `re-frame` application.
+`re-frame-trace` let's you inspect the inner workings of a running `re-frame` application.
 It presents as a programmer's dashboard, delivering curated insight and illumination.
-Because you know more, your capacity to debug will increase.
+A 10x programmer is the one with 10x more knowledge and insight.

 ### It Is Epoch Oriented

 `re-frame` applications are computationally regular.
 First an event happens, and then boom, boom, boom go a series of known computational steps (aka dominoes),